bespoken-samples/smart-home-skill-testing/README.md

 4) A DataDog account
 This is optional - but DataDog is a nice tool for visualizing metrics as well as configuring notifications when there are issues.

+The virtual device token as well as the Data Dog API key should go into the .env file.
+If no DataDog API key is supplied, this steps wills be skipped.

 Once configured, you can run the tests:
 `npm test`